Cotalker/documentation/blog/2021-09-30-platform-ui-update.md

 </div>
 <div className="card__body">

 🛠 For work to be productive, you need your tools to be correctly organized and know where everything is.
-That's why we changed a little our user-interface adding a tool bar to give you easy access to the search tool and contact list.
-The [search tool](/docs/documentation/client/client_search) has also been modified to make it even easier to search through your data.  🔎
+That's why we made some changes to our user interface, adding a toolbar to give you easy access to the search tool and contact list.

+The [**search tool**](/docs/documentation/client/client_search) has also been enhanced to make it even easier to search through your data. 🔎 Search queries can now even go through your shared documents and notes, allowing your company to make easier use of its growing knowledge base.

 </div>
 <div className="card__footer text-center align-padding-center">